Menu

 Maneuvering Load Factors are split into three categories, by certification.

 For the above load limit factors, a 150% factor of safety is applied.
-These categories do not apply to aircraft build before the categories were introduced.
+These categories do not apply to aircraft built before the categories were introduced.
 Typically, older airplanes without an operational-category placard are comparable to the utility category if below 4,000 lbs.

 Two forces cause load factor during turns.